-Parameter Description LogRhythm Host The Hostname of IP Address of the LogRhythm Platform Manager LogRhythm API Port This is port 8501 by default and should not have to change.
-This is the port of the REST API not the SOAP API Name of the LogRhythm user owning the Threat Lists in LogRhythm NOT the username, but the name of the user as it appears in LogRhythm Name of the LogRhythm user who will own the threat list.
+PARAMETER DESCRIPTION LogRhythm Host The Hostname of IP Address of the LogRhythm Platform Manager LogRhythm API Port This is port 8501 by default and should not have to change.
+This is the port of the REST API not the SOAP API Check this box if LogRhythm is version 7.5.1 or higher Due to a change in the LogRhythm API, this box needs to be checked if your version is 7.5.1 or above Name of the LogRhythm user owning the Threat Lists in LogRhythm NOT the username, but the name of the user as it appears in LogRhythm Name of the LogRhythm user who will own the threat list.
 This is usually the LogRhythm Administrator.
 The name can be found by navigating to LogRhythm Console -> Deployment Manager -> People.
 Enter the name as see in the first column, NOT the username.
 JW Token This is the token that was generated during the creation of the LogRhythm API User (See this article if you need help creating this token) A ThreatQ data collection with IOCs to add to LogRhythm This is the mapping of data collections to LogRhythm lists, explained in detail in the ThreatQ Data Collection section of this document

-- 5. Click on Save Changes. - 6.
-Click on the toggle switch, located above the Additional Information section, to enable the integration.
+5. Click on Save Changes.

+6. Click on the toggle switch, located above the Additional Information section, to enable the integration.